 I love finding recipes for healthier versions of my favorite foods.
 Whether making it myself means lowering the carbs or simply eliminating fillers and preservatives, it’s always so rewarding!
 Here are a few of my favorite recipes I think you’ll enjoy:

 When you’ve tried these tortillas, please don’t forget to let me know how you liked them and rate the recipe in the comments below!

 - 1 cup instant corn masa flour

-- 2/3 cup water
+- ⅔ cup water

-- 1/8 teaspoon salt
+- ⅛ teaspoon salt

-- Divide the dough into eight equal portions and shape into balls.
+- Divide the dough into eight equal portions, then shape each one into a ball.
 Cover with a damp paper towel to keep from drying out.

 - Line both plates of a tortilla press with plastic wrap, then place a ball of dough in the center.
 Press until the tortilla measures 5-6 inches in diameter.
 Carefully peel off the plastic wrap.

 - Preheat an ungreased griddle or skillet over high heat.